getodk/docs/docs/central-datasets.rst

 If you'd like to check your work, you can compare with `this example form <https://docs.google.com/spreadsheets/d/1xboXBJhIUlhs0wlblCxcQ3DB5Ubpx2AxLDuaXh_JYyw/edit#gid=2050654322>`_, with the ``entities`` sheet and ``save_to`` information.

-When you publish this form on ODK Central, the ``trees`` Dataset will be created for you.
+When you publish this form on Central, the ``trees`` Dataset will be created for you.

 .. _central-datasets-follow-up-forms: